Askeran: Historical heritage sites

 Historical heritage sites in and around Askeran include the 18th-century Askeran Fortress, the cave-shrine of Hatsut (Հացուտ), and the church of Surb Astvatsatsin (Սուրբ Աստվածածին, lit.
 'Holy Mother of God') built in 2002.

 Economy and culture

 The population is engaged in agriculture, horticulture, animal husbandry as well as in different state institutions and other private enterprises.
 The city is home to factories producing wine, brandy and non-alcoholic drinks, as well as architectural enterprises, secondary and musical schools, a house of culture, a municipal building, a kindergarten, and a hospital.
 The community of Askeran includes the village of Kyatuk.

 Demographics

-In 1970 Askeran was estimated to have around 700 inhabitants, mostly ethnic Armenians, per the 2005 census there were 1,967 inhabitants, and in 2015 the town was estimated to have 2,300 inhabitants.
+In the census of 1933, 222 people divided into 48 households were recorded in the village, all of whom were Armenians.
+Until 2023, Askeran was mostly populated by ethnic Armenians. with around 700 inhabitants in 1970, 1,967 inhabitants in 2005 and 2,300 inhabitants in 2015.

+Climate

+Askeran has a temperate and mild Humid subtropical climate (Cfa) according to the Köppen climate classification.